home-automation-india/home-automation-india.github.io/docker-and-self-hosted-apps/the-traefik-stack/the-traefik-stack.md

 # Basics

-## Traefik Basics
+## Traefik Providers

-Trafic supports different types of providers to supply configuration to it.
+Traefik supports different types of providers to supply configuration to it.
 We are using [Docker provider](https://doc.traefik.io/traefik/providers/docker/) and [File provider](https://doc.traefik.io/traefik/providers/file/) here.

 ### Docker Provider